Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/config-options.md

+# Configuration options

-While you can change whatever you like in your own copy of the source code, a few specific options are made easy for you to change in the sushiconfig.py file.
+While you can change whatever you like in your own copy of the source code, a few specific options are made easy for you to change in the current_config.py file.

-Those options are:
+Those options are, with their default settings:

 - sqlite_filename = 'counterdata.db'
 - data_table = 'usage_data'